Magnesium-rich poke bowl recipe

 I love lunch.
 It’s such an important part of the day – and a time to pause, take stock and refuel for what lies ahead.
 Grain bowls give nutritional balance in a way that’s a simple pleasure to eat.
 And the real beauty is you can mix and match whatever’s handy – all you need is a grain, a protein source and a few vegetables.
 This poke bowl recipe is one of my favourites.
-Watch the video below or scroll down for the full recipe.

 If you are struggling with adverse menopause symptoms, this recipe may become one of your staples.
-Fresh tuna is an oily fish which can help hydrate dry menopausal skin and the brown rice is a good source of magnesium.
+Fresh tuna is an oily fish that can help hydrate dry menopausal skin and the brown rice is a good source of magnesium.
 Studies have suggested that increasing our magnesium intake may help to reduce the severity of hot flushes and improve sleep quality.